 As you read through this guide, you’re going to notice a few recurring themes.
 First, you’ll notice that the general takeaway about many Soho restaurants is “this place has been around forever and is still great.”
 And you’ll also notice that a lot of places serve what is essentially “nice American food and oysters.”
 At the best of these places, like Blue Ribbon Brasserie, those two things overlap.

 In addition to some of New York’s best classic restaurants, you’ll also find some new standbys as well as solid go-tos for groups.
-You won’t find much by the way of cheap eats, but there is some greasy inexpensive Mexican should you need it in Soho.
 By the way, we’re defining Soho as the western side of Layafette, going westwards.
 Nolita is another beast altogether.

 Raoul’s is classic Soho.
 This French bistro has been around since the 70s, and somehow hasn’t lost its cool with age.
 Order the steak au poivre and a few martinis, and you’ll feel like New York’s still got it.